 2. File Your Claim Within the Statute of Limitations

 All maritime injury claims are subject to “statutes of limitations.”
 These are laws that limit the amount of time you have to file a claim; and, if you wait too long, you could lose your legal rights entirely.
-Different laws have different limitations periods, so you should be sure to seek advice from an attorney as soon as possible.
+Different laws have different limitations periods, so you should be sure to seek advice from a barge accident attorney as soon as possible.